Prime Day 2021: Get the Echo Show 5 smart display on sale for Prime Day

 Get expert shopping advice delivered to your phone.
 Sign up for text message alerts from the deal-hunting nerds at Reviewed.

-You can buy the 2019 version of this gadget for $44.99—that's a 44% discount from its regular $79.99 price tag!
+For a limited time, you can buy the 2019 version of this gadget for $44.99—that's a 44% discount from its regular $79.99 price tag!
 The original Echo Show 5 is a great choice for anyone looking for a basic, reliable smart display to use on their bedroom nightstand or in the kitchen.
-Our senior smart home writer, Rachel Murphy, called it "the perfect accessory for your desk" because of its small footprint and robust features, including a shutter for the camera that gave her added peace of mind and a decent-sounding speaker for its compact size.
+Our Senior Smart Home Writer, Rachel Murphy, called it "the perfect accessory for your desk" because of its small footprint and robust features, including a shutter for the camera that gave her added peace of mind and a decent-sounding speaker for its compact size.

 There's no shortage of uses for the device: as an alarm clock in the bedroom, a display for the weather and news, a control hub for Alexa-enabled devices, a Bluetooth smart speaker and an easy option to make video calls to friends and family.
 It even supports Hulu, Prime Video, YouTube and Vimeo.
 While she said she wouldn't necessarily recommend the petite, 5.5-inch screen for movie marathons, she found it plenty suitable for more casual streaming.